CityOfNewYork/nyco-wp-boilerplate/README.md

 # Images
 - nginx:alpine
 - wordpress:php5.6-fpm

-This image will install the latest version of Wordpress to be served by nginx.
+This image will install the latest version of WordPress to be served by nginx.

 # Use
-If you are controlling the versioning of Wordpress, place your Wordpress core in the `wp` directory.
+If you are controlling the versioning of WordPress, place your WordPress core in the `wp` directory.
 Otherwise you can drop in only the core files needed for your site to run.
-The Docker image will pull the latest version of Wordpress and mount any files you do not include.
+The Docker image will pull the latest version of WordPress and mount any files you do not include.

 Place your development database `.sql` file in the `./data` directory.
 There's